SWC-OSG-Workshop/2014-12-15-UChicago/novice/git/02-collab.md

-Create a repository on GitHub, clone it, add a file, push those changes to GitHub, and then look at the [timestamp](../../gloss.html#timestamp) of the change on GitHub.
+Create a repository on GitHub, clone it, add a file, push those changes to GitHub.
-How does GitHub record times, and why?
 </div>